NoroffFEU/development-platforms/src/content/docs/data-acquisition/web-scraping.md

 ## Introduction

-Web Scraping refers to different methods used for extracting data from a website.
-This information is collected and then exported into a format that is more useful for the user.
-While web scraping can be done manually by software user, the term typically refers to a automated process implemented using a bot or a web crawler.
-It is a form of copying which specified data is gathered and copied from the web, typically to a local database or a spreadsheet for analysis.
-Web scraping became vastly used with the rise of search engines for indexing web pages and making the content searchable, its also used by of companies in the private sector for price comparison, industry statists and lead generation

-In later years web scraping has become more popular in the artificial intelligence industry, where it can be used for AI training and data augmentation
+Web scraping encompasses various techniques for extracting data from websites, often automated through bots or web crawlers.
+It involves gathering information from web pages and transforming it into a more useful format.
+Initially employed for indexing web content by search engines, it has found diverse applications in market research, competitive intelligence, and AI training.

 ## Brief History

-- 1993: The first web robot called the World Wide Web Wanderer was created, which was intended to only measure the size of the internet
+- 1993: The first web robot, the World Wide Web Wanderer, emerged, primarily for measuring internet size.
-- 1994 to 2000: With the rise of search engines, companies like google and yahoo created efficient web scraping techniques to crawl and index web pages.
+- 1994 to 2000: Search engine giants like Google and Yahoo developed efficient web scraping methods for web page indexing.
-- 2020: Web scraping is used for machine learning, and AI Training
+- 2020: Web scraping gained traction in machine learning and AI training.

-## What is web scraping
+## Understanding Web Scraping

-Web Scraping is the process of using software and bots to extract content and data from a website, It involves using software programs or scripts to access web pages, retrieve the desired information, and then parse and extract the relevant data.
-This data can include text, images, links, tables, and other types of content available on the web.
+Web Scraping is the process of collecting data from a website.
+It involves using software programs or scripts to access web pages, retrieve the desired information, and then parse and extract the relevant data.One of the key distinctions of web scraping lies in its ability to delve beyond the surface content visible to users.
+Instead of merely copying what is displayed on the screen, web scrapers dig into the underlying HTML structure of web pages.
+This allows them to extract various types of data, including text, images, links, tables, and more, regardless of how they are formatted or presented on the site.

+Moreover, advanced web scraping techniques encompass the rendering of entire websites, including dynamic elements such as JavaScript-generated content and CSS-styled layouts.
+By emulating the behavior of web browsers, modern web scrapers can interact with dynamic elements, ensuring comprehensive data extraction.
 Unlike scraping which only copies pixels displayed on screen, web scraping extract underlying HTML code and send it to the user.
 More advanced web scrapers will render the entire site including CSS and Javascript elements.
-Web scraping is used in a variety of businesses that rely on data harvesting.
+Web scraping serves multiple purposes such as market research, competitive analysis, lead generation, and machine learning.

 Some legal use cases includes: